cleverml/.github/profile/README.md

 ## Projects
 ### CleverGARS
-Our Generative Art Recommendation System (GARS) uses live feedback to iteratively enhance the stable diffusion process.
+Our Generative Art Recommendation System (GARS) uses live feedback to enhance the stable diffusion process.
 We optimize satisfaction by backpropogating over prompts, producing stunning and relavent images.

 ### CleverChain